-When the believers are gathered together in obedience to Jesus’ command to wait for the Spirit to come, they first of all encounter the wind or breath of God.
-Throughout the Hebrew Bible, the Hebrew word that ruach is translated as breath, wind, or spirit.
-It is this word used in Genesis 1:2, where we read of God’s creative work in creation: “and the Spirit [ruach] of God was hovering over the waters.”
+As the believers gathered together in obedience to Jesus’ command to wait for the Holy Spirit to come, they first of all encounter the wind or breath of God.
+Throughout the Hebrew Bible, the Hebrew word ruach is translated as breath, wind, or spirit.
+This is the word used in Genesis 1:2, where we read of God’s creative work in creation: “and the Spirit [ruach] of God was hovering over the waters.”
 Again, ruach is describes God’s intimate creation of humanity in Genesis 2:7 where we read: “Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath [ruach] of life and the man became a living being.”
 The Holy Spirit is the basic breath of life – the spirit – that animates all creation and human beings.

-Beyond bringing natural life, the Holy Spirit also brings spiritual life in the midst of humanity’s spiritual death through sin and ruptured relationship with God.
-In Ezekiel 376, when the prophet preaches to the valley of dry bones, they represent the spiritually dead people of God spiritually dead.
-It is the breath and wind that blows this mass of death into a living army of God.
-This is likely the idea behind Jesus’ words to Nicodemus in John 3:8: “The wind blows wherever it pleases.
+Beyond bringing natural life, the Holy Spirit also brings spiritual life amidst humanity’s spiritual death caused by sin and ruptured relationship with God.
+In Ezekiel 37:6, Ezekiel the prophet preaches to a valley of dry bones, representing the spiritually dead people of God.
+It is God’s breath and wind that invigorates this mass of death into a living army of God.
+This image likely lingers behind Jesus’ memorable words to Nicodemus: “The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
 So it is with everyone born of the Spirit” (John 3:8).
-The Holy Spirit is like wind that breathes life into us, spiritually restoring us with God through Christ.
-So, when the violent wind rushes into the house where the disciples were gathered on Pentecost Sunday in Acts 2 we see that the Holy Spirit is coming in fulfillment of prophesy to breathe God’s divine life back into humanity.
+The Holy Spirit is like wind breathing divine life into us, spiritually restoring us with God through Jesus Christ.
+In Acts 2, when the violent wind rushes into the house where the disciples were gathered on Pentecost day, we see that the Holy Spirit is coming in fulfillment of prophecy to breathe God’s divine life back into humanity.

 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.
 (Acts 2:3-4)

 Throughout Scripture, fire is a symbol of the presence of God.
 When Moses knelt at the burning bush (Exodus 3) or Elijah battled the prophets of Baal at Mt.
-Carmel (1 Kings 18), fire symbolized the presence of God in holiness and power.
-Fire is a symbol of God’s leading presence, such as when God led His people out from slavery in Egypt to the Promised Land with a pillar of cloud by day and a pillar of fire by night.
-Fire also conveys God’s purifying presence, as when Isaiah had a vision of God and a coal was taken from the heavenly altar of God to purify Isaiah’s lips (Isaiah 6).
-Lastly, fire is a symbol of God’s passionate presence, seeking after people.
-When he received a message from God, the prophet Jeremiah heard these words, “I will make my words in your mouth a fire” (Jeremiah 5:14).
+Carmel (1 Kings 18), God’s powerful and holy presence is accompanied by fire.
+Fire is a symbol of God’s leading presence, such as when God led His people out of slavery in Egypt to the Promised Land with a pillar of cloud by day and a pillar of fire by night.
+Fire also conveys God’s purifying presence, best known through the prophet Isaiah’s striking vision of God where a fiery coal taken from the heavenly altar serves to purify Isaiah’s lips (Isaiah 6).
+Fire also symbolizes God’s passionate presence, seeking after people.
+After receiving a message from God, the prophet Jeremiah heard these words, “I will make my words in your mouth a fire” (Jeremiah 5:14).
 Later on, Jeremiah exclaimed, “His word is in my heart like a fire, a fire shut up in my bones” (20:9)

-And so, when the Holy Spirit comes upon the early disciples of Jesus in Acts 2 in the form of tongues of fire, He is kindling His presence within His people.
-That indwelling presence of the Holy Spirit brings divine guidance, holiness, and passion for people into the early disciples.
+When the Holy Spirit comes upon the early disciples of Jesus in Acts 2 in the form of tongues of fire, He is kindling His presence within His people.
+That indwelling presence of the Holy Spirit brings divine guidance, holiness, and passion into the lives of Jesus’ disciples.

 For John baptized with water, but in a few days you will be baptized with the Holy Spirit.
 (Acts 1:5)

 βαπτίζω (baptizo) means literally to immerse, and so Jesus is telling His followers that they will be washed or submerged in the Holy Spirit just as they would be with water in baptism.
-The Apostle Peter echoes this later, after the Pentecost arrival of the Holy Spirit, when preaches with reference to the words of the prophet Joel, saying, “In the last days, God says, I will pour out my Spirit on all people” (Acts 2:17).
+The Apostle Peter echoes this later, after the Pentecost arrival of the Holy Spirit, when he preaches with reference to the words of the prophet Joel, saying, “In the last days, God says, I will pour out my Spirit on all people” (Acts 2:17).

 The Holy Spirit is like water poured into our lives from God.
-This reminds us of the Genesis account of Creation where the Spirit of God was hovering over the primordial waters of the cosmos that was still formless and void.
+This reminds us of the Genesis account of Creation where the Spirit of God hovered over the primordial waters of the cosmos that were still formless and void.
 The primordial deep was met with God’s Spirit to bring life in beauty, form, and ongoing creativity.

 This image of the Holy Spirit as water may also call to mind two episodes from Jesus’ life and ministry.
 The first is Jesus’ encounter with the Samaritan Woman by the well in John 4.
 Moving from the earthly waters of Jacob’s well, Jesus says:

 The second episode occurs when Jesus is at a great Jewish festival, the feast of tabernacles, in John 7.
-Speaking in the midst of a great crowd, Jesus says, “Let anyone who is thirsty come to me and drink.
+Speaking in the midst of a crowd, Jesus says, “Let anyone who is thirsty come to me and drink.
 Whoever believes in me, as Scripture has said, rivers of living water will flow from within them.”
-John the Evangelist follows Jesus’ words immediately with this explanatory statement immediately following: “By this He meant the Spirit, whom those who believe in him were later to receive” (John 7:37b-39).
-The Holy Spirit is a gift like water that brings life to our souls and cleanses our dry and thirsty world.
+John the Evangelist follows Jesus’ words immediately with this explanatory statement: “By this He meant the Spirit, whom those who believe in him were later to receive” (John 7:37b-39).
+The Holy Spirit is like water that brings life to our souls and cleanses our dry and thirsty world.

 These three images – wind, fire, water – help us understand who the Holy Spirit is and what the Holy Spirit does.
 If the church wants to live and thrive, we must seek to live by the Holy Spirit, who breathes life into us, who sets us ablaze with God’s power, and revives us with waters of life.